RamenDR/ramen/docs/krp.md

 product previews for protecting Kuberentes resources so does not explain the persistent volume disaster protection.

-The VRG enables Kubernetes resources to be catpured(backed up) and recovered as part of disaster protection.
+The VRG enables Kubernetes resources to be captured(backed up) and recovered as part of disaster protection.
 This is accomplished through the kubeObjectProtection section of the VRG spec.
 If kubeObjectProtection is not included in a VRG, then Kubernetes resources are not protected as part of the